ClearMeasureLabs/onion-architecture-dotnet-7-container-apps/README.md

 No Deployment targets need to be created.

 Create a Lifecycle that uses those three environments promoting from TDD -\> UAT -\> Prod

-# Octopus Deploy Library Set Setup:

-In Octopus Deploy navigate to Library -\> Variable Sets

-Create a new variable set named Onion DevOps
-Create a variable named DatabaseServerName.
-Leave the value blank.

 # Octopus Deploy Project Setup: